astronomer/docs/learn/airflow-databricks.md

 [Databricks](https://databricks.com/) is a popular unified data and analytics platform built around [Apache Spark](https://spark.apache.org/) that provides users with fully managed Apache Spark clusters and interactive workspaces.
 Astronomer recommends using Airflow primarily as an orchestrator, and to use an execution framework like Apache Spark to do the heavy lifting of data processing.
 It follows that using Airflow to orchestrate Databricks jobs is a natural solution for many common use cases.

-Thanks to the open source [Astro Databricks provider](https://github.com/astronomer/astro-provider-databricks) you can create Databricks jobs from your Airflow DAG code with full integration and observability, including repair features.
+The easiest way to orchestrate your Databricks notebooks from Airflow and execute them as Databricks Workflows is to use the open source [Astro Databricks provider](https://github.com/astronomer/astro-provider-databricks) which provides full observability and control from Airflow so you can manage your workflows from one place.

-Additionally to the Astro Databricks provider created by Astronomer, a [Databricks provider](https://registry.astronomer.io/providers/databricks) created and maintained by the Airflow community is available.
-Due to the advanced features available in the Astro Databricks provider, Astronomer recommends its use over the older Databricks provider.
-For reference you can find information on the community-managed Databricks provider in the [Alternative ways to run Databricks with Airflow](#alternative-ways-to-run-databricks-with-airflow) section.
+For orchestration of Databricks tools other than Databricks Workflows, the [Databricks provider](https://registry.astronomer.io/providers/databricks) created and maintained by the Airflow community is available.
+You can find information on the community-managed Databricks provider in the [Alternative ways to run Databricks with Airflow](#alternative-ways-to-run-databricks-with-airflow) section.

 In this tutorial you will learn how to use the Astro Databricks provider with an example use case analyzing renewable energy data.